Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

 **Pen Testing and Beyond**

-For those of you trying pen test the device, we understand everything, and anything is possible!
+For those of you trying pen test the device, we understand that anything and everything is possible!
 Its just a question of how much time, money and expertise you have.

 *   Can you brick it?
 Yes if you do bad things to it!
 *   Can you extract sensitive data from it?
 Try it.